 - Ask Siri what the battery percentage is on your iPhone.

-- To enable this, go to Settings on your iPhone
+- Go to Settings on your iPhone.

-- Tap on the Battery option.
+- Toggle on Battery Percentage.

 With iOS 14, you can add a battery widget to the iPhone home screen to keep an eye on the battery level.

-So, no matter which iPhone you have, it’s easy to view the battery percentage.
+So, no matter which iPhone you have, it’s easy to show the battery percentage.
 This makes it convenient to monitor the remaining power on your device.